CTYAODN

 Blood Plasma

-The clear yellowish fluid part of blood.
-Its primary role is transporting red and white blood cells, platelets, proteins, nutrients, waste products, and hormones throughout the body.
+The clear yellowish fluid part of blood plays a crucial role in transporting red and white blood cells, platelets, proteins, nutrients, waste products, and hormones throughout the body.
+This fluid is vital, especially in patients undergoing treatments like chemotherapy, where it aids in the effectiveness of adjuvant therapy and immunotherapy by ensuring essential components are delivered efficiently.

 Bone Marrow Aspiration/Biopsy

-A procedure to collect bone marrow cells for medical testing.
+A procedure to collect bone marrow cells for medical testing involves techniques that can aid in treatment decisions, including adjuvant therapy following chemotherapy or immunotherapy.
 An aspiration withdraws a sample of liquid bone marrow, while a biopsy removes a small core of solid bone marrow.
-Both are performed to help diagnose conditions affecting blood cells, such as infections, leukemia, or other cancers.
+Both procedures are essential for diagnosing conditions affecting blood cells, such as infections, leukemia, or other cancers.

 C